uwdata/mosaic/docs/examples/bias.md

 # Bias Parameter

 Dynamically adjust queried values by adding a Param value.
-The expression is re-computed in the database upon updates.
+The SQL expression is re-computed in the database upon updates.

 <Example spec="/specs/yaml/bias.yaml" />